-The 13th Chord adds another tone to the 11th chord and, hence the name, the tone is 13 steps from the root.
-If you are playing the piano you could play this chord with seven tones while the guitar is limited to six tones.Therefore, at least some tone are always excluded which can vary depending on the chord shape.
+The 13th Chord expands the 11th chord with another tone and, hence the name, this tone is 13 steps from the root.
+A pianist could play this chord with seven tones, but the guitar is limited to six tones, and therefore, at least one tone is always excluded.
+The omitted tone, or the omitted tones, can vary depending on the chord shape.

 Alternative chord shapes

-With the root on 6th string:
+With the root on the 6th string and muted 5th string:

-In this chord shape you mute the second string with an adjacent finger.
+In this chord shape you will mute the second string with an adjacent finger.
 This chord can sound great with a single stroke as an outro, for example in a 12 bar blues (as a last stroke, in the last bar).
-(The similar shape 3X3455 is sometimes also referred to as G13, bur are more correctly a G13 6/9.)
+(The similar shape 3X3455 is sometimes also referred to as G13, but is more correctly referred to as G13 6/9.)